 - Ward of the state

-- Living in foster home or in foster care
+- Live in a foster home or in foster care

 - Homeless or at risk of becoming homeless

 - Eligible for or participate in the free or reduced-price lunch program (FRLP)

-- Participant in a federally-funded TRIO program (i.e., Talent Search, Upward Bound, Educational Opportunity Center)
+- Participate in a federally-funded TRIO program (i.e., Talent Search, Upward Bound, Educational Opportunity Center)

-- Student or family income meets federally-established guidelines for support
+- Student (if emancipated) or family income meets federally-established guidelines for support

 If you have questions about whether your circumstances may qualify you for a fee waiver or deposit deferral, be sure to contact your admissions counselor.

 - Students who will have their full cost of attendance covered by a third party, such as international sponsorship or GI Bill benefits, may qualify for an enrollment deposit deferral.

 - Students who qualify for application fee waivers also may qualify for event fee waivers.